Notice of Pre-AIA or AIA Status

 a plurality of process chambers configured to treat the substrate heated by the buffer chamber (Fig. 1, [0037], each process module 15 includes a buffer chamber 15A and process chamber 15B); and

-wherein the buffer chamber is provided separately in each of the plurality of process chambers (Fig. 1, [0037], each process module 15 includes a buffer chamber 15A and process chamber 15B), and is coupled to a front surface of the plurality of the process chambers, into which the substrate is loaded (Fig. 1, [0037], a wafer W is loaded into buffer chamber 15A via gate valve GV1, and then subsequently transferred into process chamber 15B via gate valve GV2),
+wherein the semiconductor manufacturing facility comprises multiple ones of the buffer chamber where a respective one of the multiple ones of the buffer chamber is provided separately for each of the plurality of process chambers (Fig. 1, [0037], each process module 15 includes a buffer chamber 15A and process chamber 15B), and is coupled to a front surface of the plurality of the process chambers, into which the substrate is loaded (Fig. 1, [0037], a wafer W is loaded into buffer chamber 15A via gate valve GV1, and then subsequently transferred into process chamber 15B via gate valve GV2).

 Iizuka fails to teach a transfer module including a second transfer robot and configured to relay the substrate transferred by the index module using the second transfer robot;